 To avoid getting another cyst or the initial cyst infection again, here are some suggestions you can follow:

 Remove hair frequently from the affected area

 Try to keep the area free from hair as much as you can do.
 It is suggested that you remove any hair from the sacral area if you are prone to pilonidal cysts.
 This will prevent the risk of getting ingrown hairs or any loose hair from entering the skin again.

-Regular checkup of the affected area
+Regular checkup of the cyst affected area

-Check the affected area for any lumps or soreness on daily basis.
+Check the cyst affected area for any lumps or soreness on a daily basis.
 Examine the area around the initial pilonidal cyst for any probable lump or redness.

-Consult a doctor
+Consult a specialist doctor